bmuessig/ParksideWeb/README.md

 ## Command-line
 ```
--b <int>        override the default serial port bitrate (default 2400)
+-b <bitrate>      override the default serial port bitrate (default 2400)
 -c                enable CSV output on standard output
 -d <duration>     set an acquisition duration instead of endless (default endless)
 -e                enumerate all serial ports then exit
--l en,de,pt,fr  language for CSV and display (default en)
+-l <en,de,pt,fr>  language for CSV and display (default en)
 -n                disable the HTTP server
 -o                open the live display in a browser
 -p <port name>    name or path of the serial port
 -s <TCP port>     choose a static port number over a free port (default auto)
 ```